 We just experienced a similar scenario recently in our market.
 Our main competitor went as far as not only offering their services for free but also paying for the associated costs (state fees and notary fees that are usually paid by the customer) for the customer.
 That means they lose money with each customer.
 A luxury that most other providers can’t afford.

 We are lucky, we are in a strong position in the market and can not only survive this move but also call the bet.
 However, this is wrong for so many reasons.
-First, it cheapens the work of everybody, including theirs, and sends the wrong message to customers, who expect these things to be “free” because there’s no real work involved.
+First, it cheapens the work of everybody, including theirs, and sends the wrong message to customers, who expect these things to be “free”, devaluating the value of the product or service, the technology or the effort of the human team.
 But most relevantly, small players find themselves incapable of competing in that toxic market where a player has unilaterally started a race to the bottom – and beyond.

 Unicorns kill competition.
 That’s bad news for customers.